yiqiao-yin/Fall2018-Proj3-Sec1-grp4/doc/README.md

 **Part 1**: Follows the structure and work flow of the baseline model

-**Part2** : Follows the structure and work flow of both our improved models: a linear regression and an xgboost model.
+**Part 2** : Follows the structure and work flow of both our improved models: a linear regression and an xgboost model.

 * The output of our final report, main.rmd will be saved in two directories: